jbrumf/tinyqsim/doc/TinyQsim_design_notes.md

 - Rewrite rules could be applied to simplify and combine gates using their algebraic properties.
 One way to do this would be to convert the circuit into ZX-calculus notation.

 If an optimization improves the speed and memory use by a factor of four, it only allows one extra qubit, so it may not be worth the effort.
 Even a factor of 16 would only allow two extra qubits.
 In its current form, TinyQsim is usable with up to about 12 qubits.
-It is not clear that having 13 or 14 qubits would be a bit advantage.
+It is not clear that having 13 or 14 qubits would be a big advantage.

 ### Matrix Expansion